Manav-Aggarwal/tendermint/docs/rfc/rfc-016-bls-project-outline.md

 ### Adoption

-* RELIC
-* AMCL
-* Algorand
+* Algorand is working on an implementation.
-* Zcash
-* Ethereum 2.0
+* [Zcash][zcash-adoption] has adopted BLS12-381 into the protocol.
+* [Ethereum 2.0][eth-2-adoption] has adopted BLS12-381 into the protocol.
 * Chia Network
 https://tools.ietf.org/id/draft-yonezawa-pairing-friendly-curves-02.html#adoption

 ### What systems may be affected by adding aggregated signatures?
-* All systems that rely on verifying commits:
-  * Light client
-  * IBC
-  * Consensus
-  * Block Sync
-  * State Sync ?

-* All systems that rely on producing commits:
-  * Light client
-  * IBC
-  * Consensus
-  * Block Sync
-  * State Sync ?

 #### Gossip

 Gossip could be updated to aggregate vote signatures during a consensus round.
 This appears to be of frankly little utility.
-If a validator has seen a subset of votes
+Creating an aggregated signature is not a fast operation, so frequently re-aggregating will incur a significant overhead.
+[IS THIS TRUE?]

 Additionally, each validator will still need to receive vote extension data from the peer validators in order for consensus to proceed.
 As a result, any